 Obviously keep an eye on developments.

-Tracy how was your mum's trip? almost 8 years ago
+Tracy how was your mum's trip? over 8 years ago